kenrollins/Dell-AITC/scripts/README.md

 - All tests are located in the `tests/` directory
 - Run tests using pytest: `pytest scripts/tests/`
 - Each major component has its own test directory

+## Environment Setup

+If you encounter issues with conda or Python environment, use the wrapper scripts which properly set up the environment before running the Python scripts.

 ## Development Guidelines